Ecology of the Rocky Mountains: Riparian and canyon forests

 Broad-leaved deciduous cottonwoods, alders, and willows, and aspens line streamsides and canyons.
 The herbaceous layer in riparian communities is often more diverse than upslope areas and adjacent forests.
 Riparian and canyon vegetation types are generally too thin or too small to be displayed on regional vegetation maps, but the habitat is extremely important in the arid West.

 Pinyon-juniper woodland

 In the southern Rocky Mountains, a transition occurs between about 1800 and 2500 m, where plains communities are accompanied by pinyon pines.
-Mexican pinyons and singleleaf pinyons are found in western Utah, alligator junipers and Rocky Mountain junipers grow to the south, and Utah junipers grow to the north.
+Two-Needle Pinyon's and singleleaf pinyons are found in western Utah, alligator junipers and Rocky Mountain junipers grow to the south, and Utah junipers grow to the north.
 Many shrubs and grasses of the plains occupy the gaps between tree outcrops.
 Heavy livestock grazing is associated with the spread of junipers (by reducing competition from grasses), and fire suppression is partly responsible for their continued dominance.